stephencweiss/stephencharlesweiss.com/content/blog/2019-11-19/node-inspector.md

 3. Click “inspect” and it will open a DevTools window.

-Note - you _may_ need to manually add the filesystem (go to Source and select “Add folder to workspace”).
+Note - you _may_ need to manually add the filesystem.
+Go to Source and select “Add folder to workspace”.
+The indication that it wasn't working for me was the error: `Unable to add filesystem permission denied`.

 Once your files are loaded, however, you have full debugging features available.